dse3101-2320/04-workshop/src/04-workshop.md

 devtools::install_github('shaunkhoo/ltaer', force = TRUE)
 ```

-- The data set on carpark availability can be retrieved with the
+- The data set on carpark availability can be retrieved with:
-  following code.

 ``` r
 # Retrieve data on carpark availability